Financial Support (16-19 Bursary Fund)

-Applications for the 16-19 Bursary Fund next school year will open in September 2021.
-Please check back here for application forms at that time.
+Applications for the 16-19 Bursary Fund open in September 2021.
+Please see below for the guidance notes and the application form

 What is the 16-19 Bursary Fund?

 The 16 -19 Bursary Fund is money that has been given directly to Poynton High School Sixth Form by the Government to assist 16-19 year old students who face financial barriers to continuing in full-time education.

 There are two types of means tested Bursary: the Defined Vulnerable Groups Bursary and the Discretionary Bursary.

 If you are eligible for this type of Bursary you can receive up to £1200 per year.
 To be eligible you need to meet one of the following criteria:

 - You are a young person in receipt of Income Support or Universal Credit in your own right

 - You are in care or are a care leaver

 - You are a disabled young person receiving both Employment Support Allowance and Disability Living Allowance/Personal Independence Allowance